vippsas/feedapi-spec/SPEC.md

 Why?

+* This is how version 1 works.
+It will be simpler to keep using the same endpoints for version 1 of the protocol and version 2.
 * Easier to develop the protocol in the server libraries, without having changes to also have to propagate to the request path routing in the service (of which there